derek-y-lee/FinalProject-FoodDetectionApp/README.md

 ##### 4. In Finder (Mac), locate the "hw4-master" folder within the cloned repository and copy the "google-services.json" file and paste it in mlkit > app folder. (macOS deletes the .json file from the m280 > mlkit > app folder, so this must be done manually).

-##### 5. Import the files as a project, and specifically import the mlkit folder by going to Android Studio® and navigating to File > New > Import Project and selecting the "m280" folder within the "hw4-master" folder
+##### 5. Import the files as a project, and specifically import the mlkit folder by going to Android Studio® and navigating to File > New > Import Project and selecting the "m280" folder within the "hw4-master" folder.
+Alternatively, you can Open Project if the previous doesn't work.

 ![alt text](https://i.imgur.com/hvG4eCR.png)